HL7/davinci-crd/input/pagecontent/usecases.md

 As Dr. Good begins crafting the order in his EMR, it uses Mrs. Smith's coverage information to initiate a querying to a CRD Service used by her payer that includes the code for home oxygen therapy.
 An alert appears at the bottom of the EMR order entry screen notifying Dr. Good that specific testing and documentation is required to substantiate the need for home oxygen therapy.

 Dr. Good retrieves specified documentation templates which have already been populated with information from his EMR.
-He completes any remaining documentation requirements, signs the documentation and includes it in Mrs. Smith's medical record.
+He completes any remaining documentation requirements, signs the documentation, and includes it in Mrs. Smith's medical record.

 #### Scenario 3
 Mr. Light is a 45-year-old generally healthy male who presents for an annual exam.
 His physical exam is normal.
 Dr. Good checks a basic metabolic panel and determines that Mr. Light's kidney function is diminished (Creatinine of 2.5) which is new compared to his function one year prior (Creatinine of 1).
 Dr. Good wants to refer Mr. Light to a nephrologist for further evaluation.